erceozmet/Image-Compressor/README.md

 * __bitpack__     has functions that are used by wordpack in order to directly manipulate the bits in a word.

+* __ppmdiff__ is used for checking the percent difference between the original image and an image that went through compression & decompression.

 ### Algorithm
 It is a very lengthy algorithm, we recommend to check the [project spec](https://www.cs.tufts.edu/comp/40-2011f/homework/arith.html).